pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 Apart from setting the contents of your files, it also sets `HEAD` to point to the commit `f7884`, unlike a branch in the second operation we looked at:

-{{<responsive-figure src="/images/better-specificity-with-git-switch-and-restore/detached-HEAD.svg" alt="Commit history illustration in detached HEAD state">}}
+{{<responsive-figure src="/images/git-switch-and-restore/detached-HEAD.svg" alt="Commit history illustration in detached HEAD state">}}

 This is known as a *detached HEAD* state.
-If you were to make a new commit in this, `HEAD` would advance accordingly, but these commits would not be reachable through the usual Git references, like branches and tags.
+If you were to make a new commit while in this state, `HEAD` would advance accordingly, but these commits would not be reachable through the usual Git references, like branches and tags.

-{{<responsive-figure src="/images/better-specificity-with-git-switch-and-restore/detached-HEAD-commit.svg" alt="Commit history illustration of new commits in detached HEAD state">}}
+{{<responsive-figure src="/images/git-switch-and-restore/detached-HEAD-commit.svg" alt="Commit history illustration of new commits in detached HEAD state">}}

 In fact, you can perform the same operation by invoking `git checkout` with the `--detach` argument, which is indicative of the state it results in!